 Julia Balla

-I am a first-year PhD student at MIT EECS co-advised by Professors Tess Smidt and Tommi Jaakkola.
-I am broadly interested in AI for scientific discovery and the interplay between symmetry and machine learning.
+I am a third-year PhD student at MIT EECS co-advised by Professors Tess Smidt and Tommi Jaakkola.
+I am interested in ML methods that capture and exploit geometric structure, particularly in the context of generative modeling and AI for scientific discovery.
+My research is funded by the NDSEG Fellowship.

 Previously, I completed my M.S. in Computer Science at the University of Oxford as a DeepMind scholar and my B.S. in Mathematics with Computer Science at MIT.